-It’s entirely legal, if slightly unethical, for someone to advertise a car for sale with finance owing, but there is a simple way you can check.
+It’s entirely legal, if slightly unethical, for someone to advertise a car for sale with finance owing without saying so, but there is a simple way you can check.
 Search that vehicle’s registration number in the Personal Property Securities Register (PPSR) for as little as $2 per search.
 If an encumbrance is reported on the register, you can contact the lender to confirm whether or not that debt has been repaid.

 If you receive confirmation that there is an existing debt, but you still want to buy the car, you should arrange for the sale transaction to take place in the office of the lender, where they can confirm you unencumbered ownership of the vehicle.

 Neil Down wants to buy a BMW off Stan Dup after responding to his ad on Facebook Marketplace.
 Stan is offering a sweet deal – $1,000 less than the market price and the car appears to be in good condition after an inspection.
 Neil hands over the cash and after a bit of paperwork, the beamer is his.
 Or so he thought.

 A few months later, a tow truck appears on Neil’s driveway.
 It turns out Stan has vanished overseas with over $10,000 in car loan repayments still to make on the car, which he has stopped paying.
 Poor Neil had no idea about this debt.
 He sobs as he watches his BMW towed off into the sunset.